1098-T Frequently Asked Questions

 - Payments received – Payments received for tuition and fees during a tax year.
 The date the payments are received will determine the tax year the tuition and fees will be reported.

-2018 1098-T’s will be calculated using the “Payments received” method of reporting starting with the Spring 2018 term.
-If you registered for Spring 2018 classes during the 2017, they will not be reported in 2017.
+2018 1098-T’s were calculated using the “payments received” method of reporting starting with the Spring 2018 term.
+If registration for Spring 2018 classes occurred during 2017, it was reported as amounts billed in 2017.

 1098-T – Tuition Statement

-Box 2: Amounts billed for qualified tuition and related expenses - UWF reports qualified tuition, fees, and related expenses that have been assessed during the calendar year, January 1 through December 31.
+Box 2: Amounts billed for qualified tuition and related expenses - UWF reports qualified tuition and fees that have been assessed during the calendar year, January 1 through December 31.
 Health fees and transportation fees are not included.
-Example: If you registered for Spring 2017 classes during the Fall 2016 semester (before December 31), your Spring 2017 tuition and fees will be included in the 2016 1098-T.
+(Only for tax years 2014-2017) Example: If you registered for Spring 2017 classes before December 31, 2016, your Spring 2017 qualified tuition and fees will be reported on the 2016 1098-T.